JhonatanRocha/contas/README.md

 Spring MVC4
 ===================

-This repository the full course files from the [course](https://cursos.alura.com.br/course/spring-mvc)
+This repository contains the full files from the [course](https://cursos.alura.com.br/course/spring-mvc)

 > ##Classes: